Contact Information

 1- Diorissimo

-The scent of Diorissimo is like drinking muguet-scented champagne on the pristine empty streets of a clean and empty Paris in the wee hours of the morning listening to the distant sound of party laughters.
-You feel like you own the city of lights and spring, both.
-It too should have been called Joy......
+The scent of Diorissimo is - or used to be - like drinking muguet-flavored Champagne on the pristine empty streets of a clean Paris in the wee hours of the morning listening to the distant sound of party laughters.
+You feel like you own the city of lights and spring - both.
+It too could have been called Joy......

 Eau-de-cologne-Imperiale.jpg